DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Summary

-Southern Spain and the Andalusian provinces are great places for film fans because so many feature films and recent shows are being shot there, making it a great place for culture trips.
+Southern Spain and the Andalusian provinces are great places for film fans because so many feature films and recent shows are being shot there, making them great places for cultural trips.

 There’s a good chance that the beautiful and warm Spanish landscapes and cultural heritage sites have been the film location for one of your favorite scenes without you even knowing it.

-I only stayed near Guadix and the Almeria province this time, but there are many other places I plan to visit.
+I only stayed near Guadix and the Almeria province this time, but I plan to visit many other places.

 And that the latter also was the location for Mission Impossible 2, starring Tom Cruise, Star Wars: Episode VII, and Game of Thrones Season 5?